browserengineering/book/book/styles.md

 Another place where the code depends on specific tag names is `has_block_children`, which relies on a list of inline elements.
-The CSS `display`, which can be either `block` or `inline`, replaces that mechanism.^[Modern CSS adds way more values, like `run-in` or `inline-block` or `flex` or `grid`, and it has layout modes set by other properties, like `float` and `position`.
-Design matters.]
+The CSS `display`, which can be either `block` or `inline`, replaces that mechanism.[^lots-of-values] So we can add all the inline elements to our browser style sheet:

+[^lots-of-values]: Modern CSS adds way more values, like `run-in` or
+    `inline-block` or `flex` or `grid`, and it has layout modes set by other properties, like `float` and `position`.
+These values allow for layouts you couldn't do with just `block` and `inline`, and people really care about making their web pages look good.
-So we can add all the inline elements to our browser style sheet:

 ``` {.css}
 a { display: inline; }